ITenthusiasm/remix-supertokens/README.md

   - https://developer.planning.center/docs/#/apps/people/2024-09-12/vertices/email
   - https://www.planningcenter.com/logos

+**_Be careful to adhere to the guidelines of your OAuth Providers if you are using their logos on your site._**

 If you have specific questions about how the `Passwordless` recipe works, you might be helped by visiting the [Q&A exchange](https://discord.com/channels/603466164219281420/1282820138151968768/1282820138151968768) between some of the developers.
 For questions about the `ThirdParty` recipe, visit the discussion [here](https://discord.com/channels/603466164219281420/1291145637257150497/1291145637257150497).

 ### What Code Do I Actually _Need_?